-- 1) describe the mechanisms of drug interactions, adverse drug reactions, the pathophysiology and management of eye, ear, nose and throat (EENT) and hematologic disorders. - 2) explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in EENT and haematology disorders. - 3) interpret laboratory test results with the principles of patient management. - 4) solve pharmaceutical care issues for these disorders.
+- 1) describe the mechanisms of drug interactions, adverse drug reactions, as well as the pathophysiology and management of eye, ear, nose and throat (EENT) and haematologic disorders. - 2) explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in EENT and haematology disorders. - 3) interpret laboratory test results with the principles of patient management. - 4) solve pharmaceutical care issues for these disorders.

 This module is designed to help students understand the mechanisms of drug interactions and adverse drug effects.
-The pathophysiology and management of fever, eye, ears, nose and throat (EENT) as well as hematologic disorders will also be emphasized.
+The pathophysiology and management of fever, eye, ears, nose and throat (EENT), as well as haematologic disorders will also be emphasised.